 - Training is usually on the job, supervised by the head groundsman or woman.

-- You would usually also do part time study at college for an SVQ such as Sports Turf or Horticulture at Level 2 and 3 (SCQF levels 5 and 6).
+- You would usually also do part time study at college for an SVQ such as Horticulture (Sports Turf) at SCQF Levels 5 and 6.

 - You might do extra specialist training for certificates in chemical spraying, chainsaw use and first aid.